 The VPL 2020-2025 Strategic Plan provides priorities for revitalizing library spaces and the Facilities Master Plan (2018) describes the Library's priorities for selecting branch locations and planning branch redevelopment, as well as identifying recommended future branch sizes.
-In 2024, the Board will begin discussions about an update to the Facilities Master Plan.
+In 2025, the Board will begin discussions about an update to the Facilities Master Plan.
+This update will align with the City of Vancouver's Official Development Plan (ODP), which is required under new legislation, and will be completed by June 30th, 2026.
+Detailed information about the City of Vancouver's Official Development Plan can be found here.